- Definition of Terms (pdf)

 Scholarship is defined as all work accomplished within the faculty member’s chosen academic discipline(s).
 Faculty members should have a clearly defined and active scholarly agenda that has the potential to contribute to or advance the current body of knowledge within their given discipline.

-The following list of characteristics of scholarship is adapted from Recognizing Faculty Work (Diamond & Bronwyn, 1993; Jordan 2007).
+The following list of characteristics of scholarship is adapted from Recognizing Faculty Work (Diamond & Adam, 1993; Jordan 2007).
 Scholarship should include the following characteristics:

 - The activity requires a high level of discipline expertise.

 - The activity breaks new ground or is innovative.

 - The activity can be replicated and elaborated.

 - The work and its results can be documented.

 - The work and its results can be peer reviewed.

 The College of Arts and Sciences employs Boyer’s categories of scholarship, which are as follows (Boyer, 1990).

 Scholarship of Discovery: contributes not only to human knowledge but also to the intellectual climate of the University and community and is the closest to what is meant when academics speak of “scholarship” or “research.”
 Examples could be: